Chapter 11. Traces, Spans, and Structured Events¶

 That keeps the trace readable while still showing where the time, money, and reliability actually went.

-A common mistake: useful operational facts are written as human-readable logs, and then they become impossible to analyze or investigate programmatically.
+A common mistake is that useful operational facts get written into human-readable logs and later become impossible to analyze or investigate programmatically.

 Structured events are especially useful for: